mircealungu/mircea/notes/thoughtstream.md

 31 mar '24
 #### Maybe we should throw our phones into a lake of fire

 Our relationship with the phones in our pocket is very similar to the one of Frodo and the ring.
 The ring would always call for him, and he would always feel the compulsion to take it out and try it on.
-When he would put it on, he would see crazy stuff.
+Also, when he would put it on, he would see crazy stuff (if I remember correctly scenes from the movie).

 Our relationship with the social media is also the same.
 It also calls to us from our pocket, and we also see crazy stuff when we connect to it.